pmean/build-website/text/02/questionnaire-02.md

     a time**.
 If you are using conjunctions (and/or) in a question, try splitting it into two more more simpler questions.
 -   Most of us have dreadful memories. **Minimize the amount of recollection** that your patients have to do.
-Don\'t ask for exact numbers when a range will do.
+Don't ask for exact numbers when a range will do.
 -   Most of us do not handle abstractions well. **Try to ask questions about tangible items** and give examples.
 Avoid questions about